-Genuine, heartfelt, and deserved compliments… they’re almost non existent now.
-We live in a society full of critics who happily share their opinions, mostly when not asked.
+Genuine, heartfelt, deserved compliments… they’re almost non existent nowadays.
+We live in a society full of critics who happily share their opinions, mostly when not asked or needed.

 7. The 80/20 rule applied to confidence.

 Most of you have probably heard that saying that goes something like, “If you know how to do 80% of a task, go for it and learn the other 20% on the fly.”
-You should absolutely try this principle in your business.
-Let the potential client know, so you’re both covered if there’s a learning curve.
-But give yourself a chance to prove to you and only you that you got this.
-And keep leveling up.
+You should absolutely practice this in your business.
+Let the potential client know so you’re both covered if there’s a learning curve.
+But give yourself a chance to prove to you and whoever’s watching that you got this.

 But don’t believe me because I said so.
 Believe me because you’ve found out for yourself.

-Most people need a little help getting to this space in their business.
-I’ve been there and someone helped me rise above it.
-And now I get the awesome privilege of helping my coaching clients and course students get there, too.
+Most people need a little help getting to a confident space in their business.
+I’ve been at the bottom, not knowing squat, and someone helped me rise above it.
+Now I get the awesome privilege of helping others get there, too.

-So if you’re ready to make a change, confidently go where you haven’t gone before!
-We need what you’ve been afraid to show the world!
+So if you’re ready to make a change, I challenge you to confidently go where you haven’t gone before!

 Reach out and book a call with me today to CONFIDENTLY grow forward with your business.